node-modules/parameter/README.md

 - `required` - if `required` is set to false, this property can be null or undefined. default to `true`.
 - `type` - The type of property, every type has it's own rule for the validate.
 - `convertType` - Make parameter convert the input param to the specific type, support `int`, `number`, `string` and `boolean`, also support a function to customize your own convert method.
+- `default` - The default value of property, once the property is allowed non-required and missed, parameter will use this as the default value. __This may change the original input params__.

 __Note: you can combile require and type end with a notation `?` like: `int?` or `string?` to specific both type and non-required.__